jumamiller/plus/README.md

 ### Question 1:
-Open and cd to the question1 folder:
+Open and `cd` to the question1 folder:
-Start your server as it will automatically server the index.php file i.e ``http://localhost:5000``
+Start your server as it will automatically server the `index.php` file i.e ``http://localhost:5000``

+> In this application, the root server localhost:5000 is used, change in the pagination in case the root Server is different

 #### Folder Structure:
 - `src > controller > api>datim.php` for the controller